Interactive Simulations with JSPlotly

 • T = temperature

-For a model of electroanalyte diffusion and accumulation at the electrode surface, the general equation for the boundary condition where the redox conversion rate is proportional to the diffusion current can be represented by Fick’s 2nd Law for mass transport:
+For a model of diffusion of electroanalyte and accumulation on the electrode surface, the general equation for the boundary condition where the redox conversion rate is proportional to the diffusion current, can be represented by the equation of the 2nd Fick’s law for mass transport:

 Where: